CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 #### Exercise 1

 - Follow the above steps to create a new POST endpoint `/hotels` to create a new hotel.
 Make sure to add validation for the number of rooms and the hotel name.
 Test your new API endpoint with Postman and check that the new hotel has been correctly created in your database.
-- Add a new POST API endpoint to create a new customer in the `customers` table
+- Add a new POST API endpoint to create a new customer in the `customers` table.
-- Validate that there is no customers with the same name in the customers table before creating a new customer
+- Add validation to check that there is no other customer with the same name in the customers table before creating a new customer.

 ### Reading data

-We already have one GET endpoint to load all hotels in the database.
+We already have one GET endpoint to load all the hotels in the database.
 However, we can improve this endpoint and add a couple of extra functionalities.
 First, we may want to order the list of hotels by name:

 ```js
 app.get("/hotels", function(req, res) {